 - Are you the Cohabitant of the Respondent?

-- Are you related to the Respondent by blood, marriage, or adoption?
+- Are you a family member to the Respondent by blood, marriage, or adoption?

 - Are you the parent, stepparent, child, or stepchild of the Respondent or another person eligible for relief who resides or resided with the Respondent or person eligible for relief for at least 90 days within 1 year before filing the petition?